(No ratings)

 Thyroid surgery requires minimal aftercare.
 Most patients recover quickly and resume normal activities within a few days of surgery.
 However, thyroid surgery patients must take daily synthetic thyroid medication (levothyroxine) for life to replace their removed thyroid.

 Dr. Richard J. Schmidt, MD graduated from University of Maryland School of Medicine.
 He completed residency at Jefferson University Hospitals.
-He is certified by the Otolaryngology and has a state license in Delaware.
+He is certified by the American Board of Otolaryngology/Otolaryngology - Head and Neck Surgery and has a state license in Delaware.

 Medical School: University of Maryland School of Medicine